mataluni-bravetto/abe-core-body-template/DEPLOYMENT_GUIDE.md

 **Status**: ✅ **PRODUCTION-READY

-The AI Guardians Chrome Extension is fully prepared for deployment with the backend API.
+The AiGuardian Chrome Extension is fully prepared for deployment with the backend API.
 All compatibility issues have been resolved, comprehensive testing has been completed, and the extension includes robust error handling, performance monitoring, and security measures.

 **The extension will work seamlessly with the backend implementation.**